-We were impressed that this historic building is a working opera house with a compete schedule of performances and events, but it limited our access to all areas of the building, due to rehearsals and event set-up
+We were impressed that this historic building is a working opera house with a compete schedule of performances and events, but this limited our access to all areas of the building, due to rehearsals and event set-up

 We secured tickets to the English Tour at the Paris Opera House

 You could come in to the Box Office the day of the tour, where the tickets quickly sell out

-Or you could buy the tickets online in advance
+Or we suggest you buy the tickets online in advance

-We met early, entering through the back, in a staging area where Opera Subscribers would also enter.
+We met early, entering through the back, in a staging area where historically Opera Subscribers also entered.

-They could arrive and prepare themselves, adjusting themselves in the mirrors, before ascending the stairs up into the opera house
+Patrons would arrive early to prepare and adjust themselves in the mirrors, before ascending the stairs up into the opera house